SeleniumHQ/docs/docs_source_files/content/getting_started_with_webdriver/locating_elements.en.md

 If unique IDs are unavailable, a well-written CSS selector is the preferred method of locating an element.
 XPath works as well as CSS selectors, but the syntax is complicated and frequently difficult to debug.
-Though XPath selectors are very flexible, they're typically not performance tested by browser vendors and tend to be quite slow.
+Though XPath selectors are very flexible, they are typically not performance tested by browser vendors and tend to be quite slow.

 Selection strategies based on link text and partial link text have